cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.csharp.md

 Configure whether pasting is enabled or not.

-When set with 'remote_only', pasting content from the user's local clipboard into isolated pages is disabled.
+When set with "remote_only", pasting content from the user's local clipboard into isolated pages is disabled.
 When absent, paste is enabled.
-Only applies when version == v2.
+Only applies when `version == "v2"`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_gateway_policy#paste ZeroTrustGatewayPolicy#paste}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_gateway_policy#paste ZeroTrustGatewayPolicy#paste}

 ---